 Patricia Rockman, MD, CCFP, FCFP is a family physician with a focused practice in mental health.
-She is the Senior Director of Education and Clinical Services at the Centre for Mindfulness Studies, Toronto.
-She is an associate professor at the University of Toronto, Department of Family Medicine, cross appointed to Psychiatry.
-She has extensive experience practicing individual psychotherapy, leading therapy groups, and training healthcare providers in mindfulness based interventions, cognitive behaviour therapy, and change management for stress reduction.
+She is the senior director of Education and Clinical Services at the Centre for Mindfulness Studies, Toronto.
+Rockman is also an associate professor at the University of Toronto, Department of Family Medicine, cross appointed to Psychiatry.
+She has extensive experience practicing individual psychotherapy, leading therapy groups, and training healthcare providers in mindfulness-based interventions, Cognitive Behavioral Therapy, and change management for stress reduction.
 She is a freelance writer, yoga teacher, and meditation practitioner.

 woman in bed holding pillow over face, not wanting to be seen